-The ESO and Proposer noted that the Recitals set out the benefits and need for harmonisation, non-discrimination and standardisation.
-They highlighted EBR Article (3) objective (e), noting that although the objective covers the avoidance of undue barriers for entry for new entrants, it also refers to preventing undue market distortions, which they believe that GC0117 can help to deliver.
+The ESO noted that the Recitals within the EBR set out the benefits and need for harmonisation, non-discrimination and standardisation.
+ESO highlighted EBR Article (3) objective (e), noting that although the objective covers the avoidance of undue barriers for entry for new entrants, it also refers to preventing undue market distortions, which the ESO believe that GC0117 can help to deliver.